How to Become a Nurse in Illinois

 Step 2: Apply for RN Licensure by Examination in Illinois

-The second step in how to become a nurse in Illinois is to apply for state licensure.
+The second step to becoming a nurse in Illinois is to apply for state licensure.

 You can apply for RN licensure by examination after graduating from your nursing program.
 Apply online through the Illinois Department of Financial and Professional Regulation (ILDFPR).
 The application requires proof of graduation from a nursing program, a fingerprint-based background check and fees.

-You must apply for RN licensure by examination before registering for the national RN licensure exam.
+You must apply for RN licensure by examination before registering for the National Council Licensure Examination (NCLEX-RN).

 Illinois ABSN nurse